hlascelles/karina_personal_website/_posts/kitchen/2013-02-01-buckwheat-broccoli-beans.md

 * To serve, heap the buckwheat on one side of the plate and broccoli on the other side.

 **Inspired by:** my friend Johannes.

+**Notes:** [Malai Broccoli](https://www.cookwithmanali.com/malai-broccoli/) is a great starter, this substantial high-in-nutrients dish hits a similar spot and avoids the danger of overcooking the broccoli.